Entropy Production for Discrete-Time Markov Processes: Entropy Production

-where $ Q_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} } ^{\mr{par}}$ is defined as:
+where $ Q_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} } ^{\mathrm{par}}$ is defined as:

-That is to say, it is a probability distribution that represents a process where state transitions in the opposite direction to the forward process occur in the time evolution of subsystem X when given the value of X at the later time and Y at times $t$ and $t+1$.
-This sort of process is called a partial inverse process of X, and the distribution of a partial inverse process is called a partial inverse process distribution. \end{dfn}
+$Q_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} }^\mathrm{par}$ is a probability distribution that represents time evolution with transition probabilities where only the values of subsystem X in the transition probability of the forward process are swapped to the opposite temporal direction, and where the initial distribution is set to the one at the later time $t+1$ for X. In the following, we call this a partial backward process of X. We also call the distribution of a partial backward process a partial backward distribution. \end{dfn} \begin{dfn}[Partial Dissipation Function]